Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/UpdateSite_readme.txt

   * update "index.html"
   * delete "artifacts.jar" & "content.jar"
   * in "Site Map" tab remove old version feature, add new version feature (under the site)and use "Build all"
+  *  (the new plugin jar is created)
-  * check there are no old versions entries in "artifacts.xml" & "content.xml"
+  * check there are no old versions entries in "artifacts.xml" & "content.xml" (hum now we have jar files, not xml files)
   * update "javacc-ver" property in "build_zip.xml"
-  * create "sf.eclipse.javacc-z.y.xx-updatesite.zip" through "build_zip.xml"
+  * create "sf.eclipse.javacc-z.y.xx-updatesite.zip" through "build_zip.xml" (Run As ...)
   * upload files to the SF site as below
-  * commit files to CVS and tag as a version

 For the Headless plug-in: